CRED-NB calls on both the provincial and federal governments to close coal burning generating stations and abandon all plans for nuclear expansion.

 Renewable energy is energy derived from sources that are naturally replenished.
 Sources of renewable energy include wind, solar, geo-thermal, tidal, certain types of bio-energy and water-driven power.

 NB Power, the government-owned public utility, generates most of of the electricity used in the province.
-Several small companies are also generating electricity in New Brunswick.
-A growing number of homes are generating their own power.
+Several companies are also generating electricity in New Brunswick.
+A growing number of buildings are generating their own power.

 Energy saved is new supply avoided.
 Eliminating energy waste and maximizing energy efficiency is the first and cheapest source of “energy.”
 Visit our reducing energy demand page.